top of page

 Parish Council Meetings

-The Parish Council meets at various venues in the parish on Monday evenings once a month at 7.30 pm.
+The Parish Council meets at various venues in the parish on Monday evenings once a month at 7.00 pm.

 All are very welcome to attend the meetings.
 There is a section of each meeting set aside for members of the public to speak, if you would like to bring any matter to the Council’s attention.
 You can also contact the Parish Clerk by phone, email or post if you would like to bring up any matter to the Council or would like to give your views on any issues and are not able to attend a meeting.
+Please note that the agenda is published 7 days prior to the meeting.

 Guidelines for attending the in-person meeting to comply with the Parish Council's health and safety guidelines can be read here.